thaeger1/Py-Textures/README.md

 <img src='img/perlin_s2.png'>

 <br>
-<strong>textures.py</strong> currently supports layers and alpha channels but has not been connected to Noise.py yet.
+<strong>textures.py</strong> currently supports layers and alpha channels but has not been connected to Noise.py yet and only displays UV coordinates.